andrewclymer/BBQ/docs/source/recipe/pilau rice.rst

 #.
 Stir in the strained rice, and coat with the mixture
 #.
 Add the stock, mix, and bring to the boil
 #.
 Reduce to a simmer and cook for 2 minutes
 #.
-Turn off the heat, and leave lid on for 10 minutes
+Turn off the heat, give it a stir and leave lid on for 10 minutes
 #.
-Max with a fork, leave for another 5 minutes
+Mix with a fork, leave for another 5 minutes